 Despite these remarkable sales figures, most of the best smartwatches are already out of reach for anyone on a small budget.
 Fortunately, more brands are entering the smartwatch production market in an attempt to lower the cost of smartwatches and make them more accessible to people with a budget.

 If you’re looking for a smartwatch but are on a budget, then check out the best smartwatches around $50.
 But before we get into that, let’s look at several things to consider when choosing a cheap smartwatch over a high-end smartwatch like the Apple Watch or other top smartwatches on the market.

-The Band, according to the manufacturer, Oppo, has a 12-day battery life.
+The Band, according to the manufacturer, has a 9-14 day battery life.

 Some lifestyle features, such as notification management, weather forecasts, and camera functions, are also available.